ntop/n2n/doc/ManagementAPI.md

 The maximum length of the entire line of text is 80 octets.

+All request packets should generate a reply.
+However, this reply may simply be an error.

 ### Message Type

-This is a single octet that is either "r" for a read (or query) method call or "w" for a write (or change) method call.
+This is a single octet specifying the type:

+- "r" for a read-only method (or one that does not need change permissions)
+- "w" for a write method (or one that makes changes)
+- "s" for a subscribe method to request this socket receive some events

 To simplify the interface, the reply from both read and write calls to the same method is expected to contain the same data.
 In the case of a write call, the reply will contain the new state after making the requested change.

+The subscribe and events message flow works with a different set of messages.

 ### Options